 A 2017 study on individuals with diabetic peripheral artery disease showed that RLT stimulates vasodilation, widening blood vessels .
 This suggests that RLT has the potential to improve blood flow to any given area, a critical factor in addressing ED.

 So, what does this mean for you?
-Well, ED is often the result of poor blood flow, and given that RLT can help improve circulation, it may offer a natural, non-invasive solution.
+Well, ED is often the result of poor blood flow, and given that RLT can help improve circulation, it may offer a natural, non-invasive solution for treating erectile dysfunction.